tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 ## Final Thoughts

-As you carry on, using libraries like [Scalaz](http://eed3si9n.com/learning-scalaz/index.html) makes it easier to a progress towards pure FP but remember that reaching the far right or top right quadrant of the learning curve isn't the goal in and of itself.
-Reaching a purely functional milestone is going to be difficult.
-It may not even be the right thing for your team.
+Libraries like [Scalaz](http://eed3si9n.com/learning-scalaz/index.html) make it easier to a develop a purely functional style.
+It's worth noting that reaching the far right of the continuum (or top right quadrant of the learning curve) doesn't have to be the goal.
+There are plenty of teams operating effectively across the continuum.

-Make a deliberate decision about where you want to be on the continuum, be clear about _why_ and use my learning curve as a way to gauge your progress.
+When you're adopting Scala, make a deliberate decision about where you want to be on the continuum, be clear about _why_ and use my learning curve as a way to gauge your progress.

 I'm working on a course with [Pluralsight](http://www.pluralsight.com) to help Java teams make the transition to Scala.
 If you're interested and liked this post, look out for announcements here or on [twitter](https://twitter.com/jamanifin).